Hashim-ali02/bookbot/README.md

-    Text Processing: Reads the specified text file and processes its contents Word Analysis: Counts total words using string manipulation techniques Character Frequency: Analyzes each character and tracks occurrence counts Data Sorting: Converts character data to a sortable format and orders by frequency Report Generation: Formats and displays the results in a clean, readable format
+    Text Processing: Reads the specified text file and processes its contents Word Analysis: Counts total words using string manipulation techniques Character Frequency: Analyses each character and tracks occurrence counts Data Sorting: Converts character data to a sortable format and orders by frequency Report Generation: Formats and displays the results in a clean, readable format